JohnWCartmell/ERScript/html/change-5-Aug-2023.md

 ## 5 August 2023
+ Merge and reorganise sources of document model and entitymodellingbook into ERScript.

- .
-Have a single incremental Sublime consistent build system.
+Construct a single incremental Sublime Text consistent build system.

 ### Rationale
 Driven by short term goal of publishing the meta model to the online book www.entitymodelling.org.